Albania is awesome. Really awesome. This little country in South-East Europe has everything.

 Driving In Albania

 If you’re a confident, competent driver you’ll be fine.
-Stick to the limit, and if people are on your tail, just pull over and let the nutters past.
+Stick to the limit, and if people are on your tail, just pull over and let the nutters pass.

 Best Tours In Albania